Hole in the Day: 1862 Dakota War

+When no one else could reach him, Roman Catholic priest and missionary Father Francis Xavier Pierz entered Hole in the Day's camp at great personal risk and convinced the Chief to call off the attempted uprising, to go with him to Crow Wing, and sign a peace agreement with the United States Federal Government.

+Volunteering for war

-Roman Catholic priest and missionary Father Francis Xavier Pierz convinced the Chief to go with him to Crow Wing and sign a peace agreement with the United States Federal Government.
-On 15 September a council was held at the Crow Wing agency where 22 Chiefs of the Mississippi and Pillager Bands "offered their services, and if necessary their life's to punish the enemies of the white people, the Sioux..."
+On 15 September 1862, a council was held at the Crow Wing agency where 10 Chiefs of the Mississippi and Pillager Bands "offered their services, and if necessary their lives to punish the enemies of the white people, the Sioux..."
 Notable Chippewa leaders there were Chiefs Hole-in-the-Day, the Buffalo, and Flat-mouth.

-On 22 September 40-50 Chippewa leaders arrived at the Minnesota State Capitol at the invitation of Gov. Ramsey thinking that their offer to fight the Sioux had been accepted.
+On 22 September 40-50 Chippewa leaders of 22 bands arrived at the Minnesota State Capitol at the invitation of Gov. Ramsey thinking that their offer to fight the Dakota had been accepted.
 Major General Pope would not accept their service as a matter of "public policy".
 Nearly all of Minnesota's Chippewa wanted to help.
 Gov. Ramsey told the Chiefs that Lincoln was busy with the civil war, but if they were needed they would be informed.
 This Chippewa effort made the news in many cities.
 The next day the Mdewakanton surrendered at Camp Release.
 St Paul's two photo studios made images of many of Chippewa leaders that came to the Capitol in 1862, including Hole-in-the-Day's, that are now in the Minnesota Historical Society archives.

 In late February 1863, 22 Chiefs waited in Chicago for Hole in the Day and the Indian Commissioner to go with them to see Lincoln.
 In April 1863 President Lincoln summoned the Mille Lacs and other Mississippi bands to Washington.
 He repeated what the Indian agent had told them at Fort Ripley, that the Mille Lacs Band could stay on their reservation for 1,000 years for their actions in support of the Government.
 At that time the Mille Lacs Bands and Sandy Lake Bands that participated were designated "non-removable" from their reservations.
 The boundaries of the Mille Lacs Reservation were made permanent.

 In June 1863, Hole-in-the-Day offered Gen. Sibley 600 warriors for his expedition into Dakota Territory that Sibley turned down.
 Not dissuaded, in July Hole-in-the-Day offered his warriors to Major Hatch.

 Hatch's Battalion or the Indian Battalion of Minnesota Volunteers was initially proposed to consist of 1000 Chippewa.
 Numerous papers published that Hole-in-the-Day thought Major Hatch was the correct man for Command.